redbear/Duo/docs/duo_introduction.md

 The Duo supports several kinds of programming language, particularly like **Arduino**, **C/C++**, **JavaScript** and **Python**.
 You can develop the applications for Duo using GCC, Arduino IDE, Particle Web IDE, Espruino Web IDE and Broadcom WICED SDK.

-The Duo is so powerful that you can be applied it to many applications, e.g.:
+The Duo is so powerful that it can be applied to many applications, e.g.:

 * Industrial Automation
 * Building Automation